• Free shipping on all orders

 Wellness CORE Grain-Free Reduced Fat Dry Dog Food

-With up to 12% total crude fiber in the Wellness CORE Grain-Free dog food, it’s got plenty of this nutrient to ensure your dog is never deficient.
-It’s loaded with health-boosting nutrients including omega fatty acids, glucosamine, taurine, antioxidants, probiotics, and additional vitamins and minerals.
+With 12% total crude fiber in the Wellness CORE Grain-Free dog food, it will ensure your dog is never deficient.
+It’s loaded with health-boosting nutrients, including omega fatty acids, glucosamine, taurine, antioxidants, probiotics, and additional vitamins and minerals.

 9. Blue Buffalo Wilderness Healthy Weight Grain-Free Dry Dog Food